nicodewet/dotnet-maven-plugin/README.md

 # dotnet-maven-plugin

-This project is a *Work In Progress* (the first release has not been done yet).
+This project is a *Work In Progress* (the first release has not been done yet) ...

 ## Why?